-Today is World Suicide Prevention Day.
-The purpose of this day is to raise awareness that suicide can be prevented.
+Today is World Suicide Prevention Day which focuses on raising awareness that suicide can be prevented.

 If you or a loved one is in trouble, know two things: 1.
 You are not alone and 2.
 There is hope.
 When we start to understand the risk factors, warning signs and ways to reach out for help ourselves and how to help each other through crises, we can change the conversation about suicide and help prevent these tragic suicide attempts and deaths.
 Per the National Alliance on Mental Illness (NAMI), warning signs that someone may be considering suicide include: